codingwei-lab/lightweight-webserver/README.md

-# This is my werserver project,I'm very happy to share code-lover
+# This is my werserver project,I'm very happy to share the code

 Tips:
 yon can run the project by the follow steps.